dylanmei/kafka-snitch/README.md

     	Logging level: debug, info, warning, error (default "info") -observe.broker value
-    	A broker-id to include when observing offsets; other brokers will be ignored -statsd.addr string
+    	A broker-id to include when observing offsets; other brokers will be ignored -run.once
+    	Whether to run-and-exit, or run continously -run.snooze duration
+    	The amount of time to sleep between observations (default 10s) -statsd.addr string
     	The hostname:port of a StatsD UDP endpoint -statsd.tagfmt string
-    	The tagging-format of the metric payloads: none, DataDog (default "none")
+    	The tagging-format of the metric payloads: none, DataDog (default "none") -version
+    	Print the current version
 ```

 Report to InfluxDB and print out debug logs in JSON format, but only for brokers 1: